FAQ for Students & Parents

 How will I communicate with my student while they are abroad?

 Students are required to have a cell phone abroad for risk management purposes and communication.
-All accommodations are equipped with WiFi to make it easy for families to communicate via WhatsApp, FaceTime or Skype.
+All accommodations are equipped with WiFi to make it easy for families to stay connected via WhatsApp, FaceTime or Zoom.
 We encourage families to make a communication plan prior to departure and have realistic expectations for the frequency of communication.
 Students can either get an international phone plan through their current carrier or a local SIM card upon arrival.
 Our team on the ground will be happy to help as well.

 What is the best way to access money abroad?